dinuxbg/pru-gcc-examples/beaglemic/README.md

 # Further Work
 A few ideas to improve the design:

- * If input is limited toto 8 microphones, then process and output 24bit PCM data.
+ * If input is limited to 8 microphones, then process and output 24bit PCM data.
  * Move comb filters to PRU1, and try to add more integrators in PRU0.
  * Clean-up the cape PCB.
    * Design a cape with soldered mics.
 Current split design with wires is difficult to make.